Father’s Day Gift Idea: Hand-Painted Coffee Mug

 - White mugs

 - Sticker letters

 Before you start: If you don’t have blank white mugs around the house, you can find them at your local dollar store.
 Wash and dry them completely before you start decorating.

 Part 1: Design Your DIY Mug

 First, choose a design for your mug.
-If you want to personalize with the classic “DAD” or “Dad’s” monogram on the mug and want a cleaner look than your own handwriting, use scrapbook letter stickers as your guide.
+If you want to personalize with the classic “DAD” or “Dad’s” monogram and want a cleaner look than your own handwriting, use scrapbook letter stickers as your guide.
 Simply position the stickers and trace around the letters with a pencil.
-Remove the stickers once you’ve finished tracing, and then go over the outline using your oil-based paint pen.
+Remove the stickers once you’ve finished tracing, and then go over the outline using an oil-based paint pen.

 If you’re looking for something a bit more colorful or unique, add your stickers and then directly paint over them with the pens, instead of tracing around them with a pencil.
 Once finished, peel off the stickers to reveal the letter design.